PhaserEditor2D/phasereditor2d-scripts-core/README.md

 const otherScript = RootScriptNode.getRoot(someGameObject, "anotherScripts");
 ```

-The static `hasRoot()` method tells if the game object as a root script:
+The static `hasRoot()` method tells if the game object is a root script:

 ```
 if (RootScriptNode.hasRoot(gameObject, "myScripts")) {